 How small businesses can reduce shipping costs with a 3PL

-For growing businesses looking to lower shipping costs, working with a third-party logistics (3PL) provider can make all the difference.
+For growing businesses looking to reduce shipping costs, working with a third-party logistics (3PL) provider can make all the difference.

 Outsourcing shipping to a 3PL can help ecommerce businesses leverage shipping discounts not available to those who fulfill orders in-house.
 ShipBob is a 3PL that helps ecommerce merchants meet customer expectations and grow their business without breaking the bank.